 Persistent Depressive Disorder vs. Other Conditions

-Persistent depressive disorder may masquerade as other mental health disorders due to the overlap of several symptoms.
+Persistent depressive disorder may present similarly to other mental health disorders due to the overlap of several symptoms.

 PDD vs. Psychotic Disorders

-Some psychotic disorders like schizophrenia, schizoaffective disorder, and delusional disorder can be confused with persistent depression because of the long-term nature of symptoms.
+Some psychotic disorders like schizophrenia, schizoaffective disorder, brief psychotic disorder, and delusional disorder can be confused with persistent depression because of the long-term nature of symptoms.
 Professionals will inspect the intensity and duration of psychotic symptoms to determine the current diagnosis.2

 PDD vs. Substance Use Disorders

 The interaction of depression and substance use is complicated since people may self-medicate their mental health with drugs.
-Additionally, substance abuse and withdrawal may produce the signs and symptoms of persistent depression.
-Because drugs and alcohol can confuse the clinical presentation of symptoms, the real cause of the depression can best be determined once substance use concludes.2
+Additionally, substance misuse and withdrawal may produce the signs and symptoms of persistent depression.
+Because drugs and alcohol can confuse the clinical presentation of symptoms, the real cause of the depression can best be determined once substance misuse is ruled out.2

 PDD vs. Personality Disorders